Priority Research Areas for SCGSR 2017 Solicitation1

 (a) Computational Biology and Bioinformatics

-Major advances in high throughput DNA sequencing and other "-omics" technologies have vastly increased the volume and complexity of data available to researchers and have far outpaced the ability to test and interpret systems-level biological information.
-New approaches to systems biology research that emphasize the close coupling of genomic information with high-throughput experimentation and computational simulation form the basis for DOE’s fundamental science programs in bioenergy and the environment.
+The Biological Systems Science Division supports the genomic- and molecular- and imaging-based investigations to elucidate biological systems critical to DOE’s fundamental science programs in bioenergy and the environment.
 Systems biology approaches allow integration of quantitative data across spatial, temporal, and functional scales to develop predictive multiscale models that can be used to derive testable hypotheses about emergent properties, functions, and dynamics of organismal systems.
-Future research efforts in systems biology within BER’s Genomic Science Program, the Joint Genome Institute (JGI), the Environmental Molecular Sciences Laboratory (EMSL), and the Systems Biology Knowledgebase (KBase) will require basic life science researchers trained in interdisciplinary fields of computational biology and bioinformatics to advance a predictive understanding and design of biological processes in order to remain competitive in the global drive to develop renewable resources.
-Candidates for this topic should focus on modeling, simulation of biological phenomena, processes and systems relevant to BER science, and analysis of biological networks using computational systems biology approaches relevant to BER science.
+Future research efforts across BER’s Biological Systems Science Division will require basic life science researchers trained in interdisciplinary fields of computational biology and bioinformatics to advance a predictive understanding and design of biological processes in order to remain competitive in the global drive to develop renewable resources.
+Candidates for this topic should focus on new innovative computational strategies, predictive models and analytics that enhance, scale and optimize the management and processing of large, complex and heterogeneous data generated from different scales for effective integration and interpretation of system-wide data, simulation of biological phenomena, processes and systems (including whole bacterial cells) relevant to BER science, and analysis of biological networks using computational systems biology approaches relevant to BER science.

 (c) Plant Science for Sustainable Bioenergy

 Crops grown for bioenergy purposes will possess characteristics quite different from those required of plants grown for food.
 Decreased or altered lignin composition, a longer juvenile period for increased biomass, and in some cases a perennial life style are beneficial traits for bioenergy feed stocks.
 Current DOE Genomic Science Program research efforts in renewable feed stocks for bioenergy focus on the manipulation of metabolic pathways and carbon allocation in plant tissues to produce plant strains with enhanced biofuel production characteristics.
-Candidates for this topic should focus on genomic research seeking improved bioenergy crop characteristics such as high biomass yields, modified cell walls, and optimized growth and development.
-Research is also encouraged to further understanding of molecular mechanisms underlying traits that increase sustainable production of such crops, such as nitrogen/water use efficiency and drought tolerance.
-Future DOE bioenergy research will require plant scientists trained in genetics and breeding to translate such metabolic studies to the field.
+Candidates for this topic should focus on systems biology research and genome engineering approaches seeking to improve bioenergy crop characteristics such as biomass yields, cell wall recalcitrance, and optimized growth and development in marginal lands.
+Research is also encouraged to further understanding of plant-microbe interactions and/or molecular mechanisms underlying traits that increase sustainable production of such crops, such as nitrogen/water use efficiency and drought tolerance.
+Future DOE bioenergy research will require plant scientists trained in genetics and breeding to translate such studies to the field.

-(d) Environmental Systems Science: Process-Level Subsurface/Belowground Research to Inform Models of the Terrestrial System
+(e) Environmental Systems Science: Process-Level Terrestrial Ecosystem and Biogeochemical Research to Inform Models of the Earth and Environmental System

-Current climate, ecosystem, land process and watershed models ignore, or lack the complexity to adequately represent, subsurface processes (e.g., soil biogeochemistry, plant-soil interactions, reactive transport, microbial ecology, hydrology, etc.).
-The inadequate representation of these critically important subsurface/belowground processes is a major roadblock in our ability to predictively understand the Earth system.
-Improving our representation of the complex Earth system requires a better understanding of terrestrial ecosystem and/or subsurface processes that can affect the cycling and transport of carbon, water, and nutrients from process-level observational, ecosystem and hydrobiogeochemical research.
-Candidates for this topic are required to delineate an integrative, hypothesis-driven approach and clearly describe the existing needs in state-of-the-art models through subsurface/belowground process research projects that will inform climate, ecosystem, land process and watershed models.
-Developing a workforce with experience in innovative, experimental approaches efforts in subsurface/belowground process research will enable DOE to make significant advances in the high resolution predictive understanding of the Earth system and to foster innovative research.
+Current land process, watershed, ecosystem, and climate models inadequately represent the structure and function of key environmental and ecological processes that span the continuum from the bedrock, through the soil and vegetation, and to the atmospheric interface.
+These processes (e.g., soil biogeochemical reactions, plant-rhizosphere interactions, reactive transport, microbe-mineral interactions, vegetative, etc.), have interfaces and interactions between the various components of the continuum and land surface, riverine environments, coastal zones and the subsurface environment.
+The inadequate representation of these terrestrial ecosystem, subsurface structures, biogeochemical processes and hydrologic interactions represents a major roadblock in our ability to predictively understand the Earth and environmental systems.
+Improving our representation of the complex Earth system requires a better understanding of terrestrial ecosystem and/or subsurface processes that can affect the cycling and transport of water, elements (including carbon), nutrients, and other constituents from process-level observational, ecosystem and hydrobiogeochemical research.
+Candidates for this topic are required to delineate an integrative, hypothesis-driven approach and clearly describe the existing needs in state-of-the-art models through terrestrial ecosystem and subsurface biogeochemical process research projects that will inform land process, watershed, and ecosystem models, and aligns with the scope and focus of the DOE Terrestrial Ecosystem Science and/or Subsurface Biogeochemical Research programs.
+Developing a workforce with experience in innovative, experimental approaches efforts in subsurface/belowground process research will enable DOE to make significant advances in the high resolution predictive understanding of the Earth and environmental system and to foster innovative research.

-(e) Atmospheric Systems Research: Coupling Atmospheric Observational Data with Numerical Models
+(f) Atmospheric System Research: Coupling Atmospheric Observational Data with Numerical Models

 Cloud and aerosol feedbacks remain a large source of uncertainty in model projections of future climate change.
 Inadequate representation of the detailed processes controlling aerosol and cloud life cycles at the appropriate spatial scales inhibits our ability to predict climate change and its impacts on energy and related infrastructure.
 Applications should target one or more of these processes that need to be better represented in climate models to improve climate projections: aerosol particle formation, growth, absorption, and aging; cloud microphysical processes such as ice nucleation, drizzle and precipitation formation, and phase partitioning; land-atmosphere interactions that impact aerosol and cloud formation; and interactions between clouds and the environment such as entrainment, convective initiation, cold pools, and organization on a range of scales.
 High priority research efforts in atmospheric sciences within DOE’s Climate and Environmental Sciences Division (CESD) require new expertise in coupling observational data from the Atmospheric Radiation Measurement (ARM) Climate Research Facility with high resolution numerical models to advance predictive understanding of aerosol and cloud processes.
 Of particular interest are applications for this topic that enable observationally-focused graduate students to develop skills in numerical modeling or modeling-focused graduate students to develop skills in working with advanced observational data.

-In order to advance the predictive capabilities of climate models, there is ongoing need to improve climate model complexity, Earth system process representation and model resolution.
+In order to advance the fidelity of Earth system models, there is ongoing need to improve physical process representation (complexity) as well as model resolution.
 At the same time, computing capabilities continue to advance and computer architectures are becoming increasingly complex.
-These computational advances present both a challenge and opportunity for climate modeling research, and there is need for the combined skill-set of computational and climate sciences, in order to design and optimize climate model codes with methods that can effectively utilize the evolution and advances of computer systems.
-Candidates for this topic should therefore be developing new algorithms or computational methods for climate and Earth system model codes that will both advance climate science and be designed to effectively and efficiently utilize emerging generations of Leadership class computers.
+These computational advances present both a challenge and opportunity for Earth system modeling research, and there is need for the combined skill-set of computational and climate sciences, in order to design and optimize model codes with methods that can effectively utilize the evolution and advances of computer systems.
+Candidates for this topic should be developing new algorithms or computational methods for Earth system model codes that will both advance Earth system science and be designed to effectively and efficiently utilize emerging generations of Leadership class computers.

 Under climate change, the most dramatic changes in the climate system are found at high latitudes, and these changes, in turn, provide a significant feedback on climate.
 The climate system interacts in a web of feedbacks, and understanding and predicting the fate of the high-latitude Earth system requires a strong interdisciplinary approach.
 Global and regional climate and Earth system models are often used as tools to understand and predict these changes and interactions.
 Developing model evaluation metrics that will quantify the ability of global and regional, climate and Earth system models to capture these changes and feedbacks in the climate system will facilitate evaluation of the veracity of models participating in the next phase of the Coupled Model Intercomparison Project (CMIP).
 Candidates for this topic should analyze or use models to isolate, identify, and quantify these high-latitude climate changes and feedbacks.
 A workforce trained in analysis of the interdisciplinary interactions between various components of the high-latitude Earth system, will enable us to identify and reduce uncertainties in feedbacks and help enhance a predictive understanding of the Earth System.